 - Step 3 Place the frozen pie crust on a baking sheet.

-- Step 4 In a large bowl, combine the eggs and egg yolks and beat using a whisk.
-Whisk in the ricotta cheese until well blended.
+- Step 4 In a large bowl, combine the eggs and ricotta and beat using a whisk until well blended.

 - Step 5 Add a good amount of black pepper.
 You don’t need to add salt since the meats and cheeses are salty enough.